bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 While we mostly use an asynchronous review process, please don't hesitate to schedule a meeting with the author to discuss the changes.
 While asynchronous communication can be useful, it incurs a time penalty which can drag out the review process.
-Sometimes setting up a short call to discuss the changes can potentially save a lot of time.
+Sometimes setting up a short call to discuss the changes can save a lot of time.

 :::info Assumptions